One-loop amplitudes for $t\bar{t}j$ and $t\bar{t}\gamma$ productions at the LHC through $\mathcal{O}(\epsilon^2)$: Feynman integrals

 Additionally to the \textsc{DiffExp} implementation for the solution of the pentagon-function DEs, we provide also an implementation in terms of the newly available \textsc{Line} package~\cite{Prisco:2025wqs}.
 Since \textsc{Line} can only handle connection matrices with rational functions, it is necessary to rotate the DEs to eliminate square roots from the connection matrices.
 We perform this rotation using the transformation rule

-where the normalisation matrix $N$ is chosen such that the connection matrix $\tilde{A}'(\vec{x})$ is square-root free. \textsc{Line} is used for solving the DEs of $\vec{G}'(\vec{x})$ and the solution of $\vec{G}(\vec{x})$ is obtained by using the inverse transformation. \textsc{Line} offers an alternative to the use of \textsc{Mathematica} and results in a significant speedup of the total evolution time.
-Specifically, for the benchmark points used in testing the numerical evolution of the pentagon functions, we observed a speedup when using \textsc{Line} compared to \textsc{DiffExp}, while aiming for the same number of digits of accuracy in the results.
+where the normalisation matrix $N$ is chosen such that the connection matrix $\tilde{A}'(\vec{x})$ is square-root free.
+In particular, we construct $N$ so as to multiply the pentagon functions that are associated with MIs containing square roots in their normalization by the corresponding square roots. \textsc{Line} is used for solving the DEs of $\vec{G}'(\vec{x})$ and the solution of $\vec{G}(\vec{x})$ is obtained by using the inverse transformation.
 A script to rotate the DEs and prepare inputs for running \textsc{Line} is provided in the ancillary file \texttt{anc/specialfunc/LINErun/LINEinput\_ttA.wl}~\cite{ancillary}.

 We emphasize that the basis for the pentagon functions has been constructed to include all permutations of the three external massless particles in \cref{eq:procdefttggg,eq:procdefttqqg,eq:procdefttgga,eq:procdefttqqa}.
 This ensures that all colour configurations, shown in \cref{eq:colourdecompositionttggg,eq:colourdecompositionttqqg,eq:colourdecompositionttgga,eq:colourdecompositionttqqa}, as well as all helicity configurations necessary for evaluating the squared amplitudes of all the channels relevant for $\ttj$ and $\ttgamma$ production in $pp$ collisions are covered.
 Thanks to this construction, once the DEs are solved, there is no need to re-evaluate the pentagon functions or perform any analytic continuation when permuting external legs to obtain other helicity or colour configurations beyond the independent ones.
 Everything is already embedded in the solution.
 To illustrate this, consider the evaluation of the pentagon function $F^{(1)}_2(\vec{x})$ at a phase-space point corresponding to the permutation